Allergic2Bulletz/startup/notes.md

 I use the site as a user on a public PC.
 I log out when I'm done, but I don't close the browser.
 My data is not discoverable for the next guest or user.

 RULES:
 When a user logs in, we clean sessionstorage.
-When a user logs out, we clean sessionstorage.
+(Closing the tab resets session storage) When a user logs out, we clean sessionstorage.
 Guest data is shared and permanent in localstorage